“Hatching Chicks gave my children a fantastic opportunity to experience the beauty of lifes beginnings, truly amazing!”

 Doing a hatching chicks program is a great way get started with chooks in your backyard or add some new young layers to your hen house.
 The eggs I supply are from good egg laying strains and will be suitable to keep as layers for your backyard .

 They will also be very quiet having been hand reared.
-If you are not sure about keeping the chicks, please read the PDF titled “Rearing Chicks & Ducklings” on the Instructions page.
+If you are not sure about keeping the chicks, please read the Want to Keep and Raise the Chicks page.
 You can then decide during the 10 days they are at your home if you want to keep them or not.
 If you decide not to keep them I will take them at the end and sell them.

 If you would like to know more about what happens to the chicks after they are picked up from you please see “Chicken Welfare” on this website.
 If you decide you would like to keep them you will have the 10 days to get set up to raise the chicks at home.